richardstartin/richardstartin.github.io/_posts/2019-07-24-vectorised-byte-operations.md

 ```

-This is a lot more work, which takes its toll, but is worthwhile in JDK11.
+This is a lot more work, which takes its toll on throughput, but is definitely worthwhile in JDK11.
 Fortunately, there's no reason to even try (not that I would have, prior to writing this post) because the simple code is faster in JDK13!

 ![Arithmetic Right Shift Comparison](https://richardstartin.github.io/assets/2019/07/sar_comp.png)

-Again, the red series is the measured throughput for each JDK version and array size (the higher the better), and the blue series is the advantage you would get from using `Unsafe` in each case, with raw data beneath the chart.
+Again, the red series below is the measured throughput for each JDK version and array size (the higher the better), and the blue series is the advantage you would get from using `Unsafe` in each case, with raw data beneath the chart.

 ![Arithmetic Right Shift Chart](https://richardstartin.github.io/assets/2019/07/sar_chart.png)